SFU.ca

 Overview

-CERi’s Graduate Fellowship Program is designed to facilitate community-engaged research through a combination of community connection, financial support, peer learning, professional development and opportunities for mentorship from CERi staff or affiliated researchers.
-The program runs for 8 months (from September - April) and is open to all registered graduate students at Simon Fraser University interested in community-engaged research.
-The bulk of this fellowship is organized around monthly in-person workshops, facilitated at SFU’s space at 312 Main (downtown Vancouver).
+CERi’s Graduate Fellowship is an in-person, cohort-based program designed to facilitate community-engaged research through monthly in-person workshops, facilitated at SFU’s space at 312 Main (downtown Vancouver).
+This program is a combination of community connection, place-based learning, guest speakers, financial support, and professional development.
+The fellowship runs for 8 months (from September - April) and is open to all registered graduate students at Simon Fraser University interested in community-engaged research.
+The final event in April is a celebratory showcase wherein fellows will share an aspect of their research project that they have worked on during the course of the CERi fellowship.

 Eligibility